1Marc/modern-todomvc-vanillajs/readme.md

 Note: I realize it is silly to say the word "scalable" in the context of a todo app, but this should be looked at as a blueprint for building something more extensive.
 I plan to make more ambitious examples in the future to show what's possible.

-## More Granular, More Performant DOM Updates Manually
+## More Granular & Performant DOM Updates for Large Lists

 Since I'm rendering everything on every update of the model from scratch, this can cause performance issues on long lists.